huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 * `param_group_id` - (Optional, String, ForceNew) Specifies the parameter group ID.
 Changing this parameter will create a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the RDS instance.
-Changing this creates a new RDS instance.
+Changing this parameter creates a new RDS instance.

 * `tags` - (Optional, Map) A mapping of tags to assign to the RDS instance.
   Each tag is represented by one key-value pair.

+* `time_zone` - (Optional, String, ForceNew) Specifies the UTC time zone.
+  For MySQL and PostgreSQL Chinese mainland site and international site use UTC by default.
+  The value ranges from UTC-12:00 to UTC+12:00 at the full hour.
+  For Microsoft SQL Server international site use UTC by default and Chinese mainland site use China Standard Time.
+  The time zone is expressed as a character string, refer to Document [table 10](https://support.huaweicloud.com/intl/en-us/api-rds/rds_01_0002.html#rds_01_0002__table613473883617).

 The `db` block supports: